 Australia's Crown Resorts 'equivocal' over misconduct findings, says new inquiry

-Last month, a probity inquiry in the state of New South Wales declared Crown unfit to run a AUS$2.2 billion (US$1.7 billion) Sydney casino after finding the company dealt with tour operators linked to organised crime, allowed money laundering and disregarded the safety of a dozen and a half staff jailed in China in 2016 for breaking that country's anti-gambling laws.
+Last month, a probity inquiry in the state of New South Wales declared Crown unfit to run a A$2.2 billion (US$1.7 billion) Sydney casino after finding the company dealt with tour operators linked to organised crime, allowed money laundering and disregarded the safety of 18 staff jailed in China in 2016 for breaking that country's anti-gambling laws.

 That sparked Royal Commission inquiries in two other states, Victoria and Western Australia, where Crown also has operational casinos, and where the wrongdoing was found to have occurred.
 If those inquiries suspend Crown's gambling licence, as the Sydney regulator did, the company's main revenue would stop.